 At Hardwick House School, we understand that the admissions process is incredibly important but can also be a daunting time for any family.
 It is our aim to support and guide our prospective families throughout this process.

-Hardwick House School is an OfSTED Outstanding rated school for 33 children and young people aged 7-19.
-Our pupils have a diagnosis of Autism and average or above average cognitive abilities.
+Hardwick House School is an OfSTED Good rated school for 42 children and young people aged 7-19.
+Our pupils have a diagnosis of Autism or related communication disorders and average or above average cognitive abilities.
 We deliver a personalised curriculum in which our pupils study towards and sit their GCSE qualifications.
 All pupils transition on to a course of further study or training in an area of their interest with the skills to positively contribute to modern society.
-Our current class sizes have a maximum of 5 pupils and we pride ourselves on having highly qualified and experienced staff which currently includes 14 with qualified teacher status.
+Our current class sizes have a maximum of 5 pupils and we pride ourselves on having highly qualified and experienced staff which currently includes 12 with qualified teacher status.

 What is the criteria for admission?